akshmakov/gantera/_chars/PlayerCharacters.md

 ## The Honorous and Brave Foreign Defenders
 Affiliation: Royality of Jano
 * Title and Bastion presented after trial by Prince Arlan Biero
+## The Armden Arsonists
+Affiliation: Dominion of Garwind
+* Wanted bounty proliferated from Armden and throughout the Dominion

 # The Current Cast (alphabetical)